happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 6/2/2016
+- (4:18) Server now successfully sends the account information of each venue's Twitter; there's a bug that is preventing me from sending a list containing a Twitter's recent statuses, and I'm currently looking for a way to still include this information
 - (3:56) Client-server version now works much more quickly.
 Working on the best approach to sending the Twitter data back to the web page
 - (2:57) Bad Twitter link bug solved - hopefully
 - (2:52) Successfully only searching for Twitter urls on the home page; currently working on a bug where a Twitter link cannot be cleanly separated in order to obtain the user name